Colorfully digesting Jellybean Row habitation

 Next, I found myself looking down the street (south-east) to see more of these colorful houses, and I got drawn down 1 street to the next (I was supposed to be going in the opposite direction, headed for the famous place named “The Rooms” next).
 I was hypnotized by these tiny, colorful boxes.
 There were hills all over this place, just like walking in San Francisco, and I kind of got lost in a maze of sorts, walking this area for a good while, trying to burn off the Turtle Cheesecake subconsciously. lol I started walking the area more, it was like the streets were pulling me down them, and locals (passing me by) were not weirded out by any of this wandering I was doing, pointing cameras at their homes. lol People said “hi” and asked me “have you gone down that street yet?”
 WTF?
 So polite and telling me to go peep more houses?
 Where the hell was I?
 It dawned on me, this house watching was a “thing” in this area, and likely, the houses were done in this style to get people’s attention (currently, anyway).
 I later (after sharing some of these pictures with my friends at the hotel) learned that I had accidentally stumbled on what is known as “Jellybean Row“, a major thing many people go to St. John’s to see.
 No one told me about this, previously, because they likely didn’t figure I’d like it, after sizing me up.
 I don’t read the brochures much, as you can tell, so I was pleasantly surprised that I didn’t miss a major attraction here.
 In reality, I actually saw a lot of Jellybean Rows, to be honest with you, so it’s not like it’s in 1 location, they’re all over the place a many of the houses are stacked side by side and can be found in bright colors.
 If you’re in downtown St. John’s and walk around Gower Street, then go up and down the north and south connecting streets, you’ll see a plethora of them.

 While the houses’ designs are a nod to early simplistic 19th-century colonization by the Brits (St John’s is the oldest British settlement in North America), that makes it kind of unique to the rest of Canada, but the modern colors are not all something from that time.
 Between the mid-1700s and early 1800s, there were restrictions put in place to discourage people permanently moving to St John’s, and homes had to be these tiny, wooden, 1 story homes, mostly dedicated to fishermen s’ living.
 Then a huge fire broke out in the 1840s, wiping out most of the city, so that restriction was dead, and now houses were encouraged to be built with stone or brick from that point on.
-They lost nearly all of those historic value of the homes after that fire.
+There was nothing Jellybean about anything at this point, just old boring homes.
+Then, they city lost nearly all of those historic value of the homes after that fire.
 Then, in 1892, another fire took out a lot of St. John’s, and what was rebuilt, in this reconstruction period, is a lot of that is what is still there now, marked as historic sites currently.

 Many of the places I toured, in Newfoundland and Labrador, were just so colorless, yet beautiful in their own ways, that it was very pleasant to see the house colors scattered about, not just in St. Johns, but here and there where the scenery was just so bland.
 The red is a standard color, for sure.
 I believe this is also the motivation behind the coloring scheme, to not seem so bland and dry.
 Psychologically, you will go crazy with all that fog and dullness, so the colors help cheer one up, the same thing for seeing colored buildings in Miami, USA- or maybe that was fueled by so many people being high on cocaine, in the 80s.
 This painting thing is so big, tourists fly there and buy buckets of paint to take back with them, if possible.
 This paint boom and craziness also has historical value, dating back to the Confederation.
 Everyone and his mother was a paint salesman, suddenly, but those old colors they were peddling back then, have huge value right now.
 Nowadays, there is a debate about the old-school colors and paints versus the new unbelievably vivid colors and paint technology- most people want the old school colors back, so it’s become an issue that their Heritage Foundation has taken up.
 Right now, one can still get the house paint colors found in this chart here.
 In recent times, the development of being able to have a tint to colors helped keep the paint game alive, as well as multi-colored homes also commonly seen today.
 How much do you want to bet that this whole Jellybean Row thing is likely some real estate tycoon’s idea to boost the prices and values of homes, as I’m sure, like San Francisco, those homes are ridiculously expensive in St. John’s.
 It’s still a good idea, tourism-wise, because it worked on me, and made me walk for hours!